-At December 31, 2021, third party distribution programs accounted for approximately 89% of all assets in TETON Westwood openend funds, and all of the assets in KEELEY Funds.
-At December 31, 2021, approximately 11% of TETON Westwood Fund's AUM and 0% of KEELEY Fund's AUM in open-end funds were sourced through G.distributors direct sales relationships.
+At December 31, 2022, third party distribution programs accounted for approximately 87% of all assets in TETON Westwood openend funds, 98% of the assets in KEELEY Funds.
+At December 31, 2022, approximately 13% of TETON Westwood Fund's AUM and 2% of KEELEY Fund's AUM in open-end funds were sourced through G.distributors direct sales relationships.

-Separate, Private Client and Wrap Accounts: Beginning in 2009, we have provided investment management services to separate account clients.
-In connection with our acquisition of KAMCO in 2017, we expanded our investment advisory service offerings to include private client and wrap accounts.
-At December 31, 2021, we had \$513.6 million of AUM in these product offerings, an increase of \$95.3 million from \$418.3 million at December 31, 2020.
-In general, our separate, private client and wrap accounts will be managed to meet the specific needs and objectives of each client.
-The investment advisory agreements for our separate, private client and wrap account clients are subject to termination by the client without penalty on 30 days' notice.
+Separate, Wrap, Unified Managed and Private Client Accounts: Since 2009, we have provided investment management services to separate account clients.
+In connection with our acquisition of KAMCO in 2017, we expanded our investment advisory service offerings to include wrap and private client accounts.
+During 2022 we included unified managed accounts to our investment advisory services.
+At December 31, 2022, we had \$423.3 million of AUM in these product offerings, a decrease of \$90.3 million or 17.6% from \$513.6 million at December 31, 2021.
+In general, our separate, wrap, unified managed and private client accounts will be managed to meet the specific needs and objectives of each client.
+The investment advisory agreements for our separate, wrap, private client account clients are subject to termination by the client without penalty on 30 days' notice.